 Taking the proper care for your loved one’s urn is usually a simple task, which will require very little of your time.
 However, following these simple steps for each material is essential for good results:

 Since ceramic urns are very fragile and break easily if knocked over, it is important to remember that keeping them on a sturdy surface, away from foot traffic and pets, is essential.
 As for cleaning ceramic urns, use a soft dry cloth to carefully wipe away the dust from the surface.
-Avoid using water, since it can damage the urn.
+Even though the ceramic with a good finish doesn't absorb water it is best to avoid it, since it can damage the urn.

 Just like the ceramic urns, glass urns need to be protected by keeping them on a stable surface, away from children and pets.
 Use a soft dry cloth to remove dust and dirt build-up.
 You can clean the urn by using an all-natural cleaning products, as well as water.
 After cleaning with water, immediately use a soft dry cloth to prevent the surface from staining.

 "Heart of the Ocean" Exclusive Molded Glass Urn for Ashes

 Metal urns are quite special and such urns require extra care and attention.

 Keep a metal urn out of direct sunlight, on a stable surface.
 It is important to remember that heat from the sun can cause the shape of the urn to become warped over time.
 Avoid using a damp cloth for cleaning the urn, since water and other liquids may cause the urn to rust.
 Use a soft dry cloth instead.

 Due to the smooth finish of the metal or the stainless steel, any scratches due to polishing will be very visible.
 Scratches are usually caused by sand or dust during polishing, so make sure the cloth is very clean.

 With the right care, the urn can be enjoyed generation after generation, as a family heirloom.
 Learn more about keeping a funeral urn for ashes at home.